ujjwalvivek/portfolio/public/posts/ideas.md

 Title: The Case of the Missing Blur (iPad Saga)

 A short war story.
 How you debugged backdrop-filter across platforms.
-Use it as a metaphor for “some effects only appear when the background is just right.”
+Use it as a metaphor for “some effects only appear when the background is just right."

 log_0005_source-available.md
 Title: Why My Code is Public, Not Open

-You’re okay being seen.
+You're okay being seen.
 Just not cloned.
 Explain your philosophy.
 Source ≠ product.
 Transparency ≠ servitude.

 log_0006_fps_project_dust.md